UMSL’s master’s in cybersecurity program ranked No. 3 in the country by Fortune

 To understand how UMSL’s program was able to so quickly gain national recognition, it’s important to understand the foundations of the program.
 UMSL first started offering undergraduate and graduate certificates in cybersecurity in 2014, with the idea that students could complement their primary degrees with these certificates.
 From the beginning, UMSL’s curriculum was based on the guidelines offered by the National Security Agency.

 “When we created our undergraduate and graduate certificates in 2014, we wanted to align them with the highest standards in curriculum, and in cybersecurity those standards are provided by the National Security Agency and its partner agencies through the Centers of Academic Excellence in Cyber Defense,” Mirchandani said.
 “The NSA provides guidance on curriculum and knowledge units that it expects to see in programs that it designates as Centers of Academic Excellence.
 They also rigorously review the programs, faculty qualifications and curriculum.
-We wanted to map to those highest standards, so we designed our curriculum based on those requirements, and then went for the CAE designation, which we received in 2017 and renewed in 2023.”
+We wanted to map to those highest standards, so we designed our curriculum based on those requirements, and then went for the CAE designation, which we received in 2017 and renewed in 2023.
+Furthermore, we tapped into the insights of our industry Advisory Board which comprises of IT and cybersecurity leaders of St. Louis-based organizations.
+Our board members generously invest their time and talent in the success of our students and the relevancy of our curriculum.”

 UMSL’s CAE designation is valid until 2028.
 In addition to the basic curriculum, the cybersecurity program is designed to be hands-on and interactive for students in both areas of emphasis.
 The Information Technology & Cybersecurity Club has been around for several years, and the Computer Science Cybersecurity Club started this semester.